 However, blockchain and smart contracts can change this reality, because a farmer could stipulate a smart contract that pays out an agreed amount of money when certain conditions are met within the validity of the policy.

 For example, a farmer may stipulate a smart contract agreeing to pay a certain insurance premium to be protected in case of unfavorable weather conditions that cause the crops to fail.
-In the smart contract is also specified the data feed that will be used to trigger the contract to immediately pay out the funds.
+In the smart contract is also specified the data feed will be used to trigger the contract to immediately pay out the funds.

 This reduces bureaucracy and the farmer can be sure to get the needed funds in a timely manner when needed.